Hurricane Celia: Texas

 The most severe damage was in Corpus Christi and Aransas Pass.
 Throughout the state, 8,950 homes were destroyed and it damaged about 55,650 others.
 About 252 small businesses, 331 boats, and 310 farm buildings were either damaged or destroyed.
 Initially, losses were estimated to have reached $434 million.
 However, due to lower insurance rate of coverage, the original insured losses, $310 million, were tripled, rather than doubled.
 Thus, the damage toll was revised upward to $930 million in 2011.
 Damage to crops was slightly more than $8.8 million.
 In addition, Celia caused 15 fatalities and injured 466 others.
 The most severe damage occurred in the streaks of damage, not by tornadoes, but a series microbursts and downbursts, most of which occurred in a 15-minute span.
 Survivors of the storm described the downbursts as "rocket shells" exploding.
+In the most extreme cases, wind damage reached levels comparable to that of an EF4 tornado.
 However, areas between the streaks suffered surprisingly little damage, mainly ornamental due to debris from the homes nearby.
 Celia dropped heavy rains as it made landfall.
 However, due to the small size and fast movement of the storm, precipitation was not widespread.
 At the time of landfall, much of Texas was suffering from a drought.
 Most areas received 3 to 4 in.

 In Alvin, a small tornado caused the destruction of a few fences and moved a pickup truck.
 Downed trees caused slight property damage in Amistad Dam, a municipality in Val Verde County.
 Gusts between 170 and 180 mph were reported within the Aransas County portion of Aransas Pass.
 In Artesia Wells, minimal damage occurred to property, reaching only $5,000.
 The storm damage some homes and 15% of crops in Austwell.
 Losses in that section of the city reached an estimated $20 million.
 Minor damage was inflicted on weak structures and shingle or metal roofs in Crystal City.
 Impact on trees and crops were minimal.
 Thus, the reported wind speeds of 85–90 mph were considered "doubtful".